Leah Vukmir projected to win Wisconsin GOP Senate primary, face Baldwin in November

 Though pre-primary polls showed a close race between Vukmir and Nicholson, with about a third of Republican voters undecided, Vukmir -- a 15-year veteran of Wisconsin's legislature and an ally of Gov. Scott Walker -- was leading Nicholson by 14 percentage points when The Associated Press called the race.

-National Republicans have targeted Baldwin, who ran unopposed in the Democratic primary, and outside groups have already spent millions on television ads attacking her in a state that went for President Trump in 2016.
+National Republicans have targeted Baldwin, who ran unopposed in the Democratic primary, and outside groups already have spent millions on television ads attacking her in a state that went for President Trump in 2016.
 The race is one of a handful of key contests expected to decide which party will hold the Senate after November's midterm elections.

 Both Vukmir and Nicholson, a Marine combat veteran and a former Democrat, pledged not to raise taxes, to support the repeal of ObamaCare and back the building of a border wall with Mexico.